-Internal mobility (IM) is a hot topic that has risen to prominence as organizations find themselves in the throes of significant market disruption and entering the era of the future of work.
-As the focus shifts towards doing more with less and with approvals for new headcount becoming more scarce, internal mobility can be a solution to ease this challenge.
-Given its importance we wanted to shed some light on some of the possible barriers of internal mobility and how to overcome them to maximize the effectiveness of your strategy.
+Talent mobility (also known as internal mobility) is a hot topic that has risen to prominence as organizations find themselves in the throes of significant market disruption.
+Organizations are shifting their focus towards doing more with less as approvals for new headcount become more scarce.
+A holistic approach to talent mobility can be a solution to help address the challenges of career mobility in the digital age.
+Given its importance, we wanted to shed some light on some of the possible barriers of modern talent mobility and how to overcome them to maximize the effectiveness of your strategy.

-On a more profound level, it is clear that successful internal mobility is the solution to some of the biggest HR challenges organizations are facing in the current market.
+On a more profound level, it is clear that successful talent mobility is the solution to some of the biggest HR challenges organizations are facing in the current market.
 Increasingly companies are being faced with the challenge of improving engagement, retaining their workforce, upskilling and attracting talent.
-With changing generational workforce expectations enabled through new technology, a broader understanding of employees’ skills and experience needs to be adopted in order to improve levels of employee retention and engagement.
+Workforce expectations are changing as a new generation of tech-savvy talent enters the market.
+A broader understanding of employees’ skills and experience needs to be adopted in order to improve levels of employee retention and engagement.

 Key Considerations When Implementing an Internal Mobility Strategy

 We are now seeing that the benefits of internal mobility are becoming more understood by business leaders.
-Positive outcomes such as higher retention rates, a more engaged workforce, reduced external hiring costs and empowering the next generation of leaders, means there could be an assumption that everyone already has a program in place, but this isn’t always the case.
+Positive outcomes such as higher retention rates, a more engaged workforce, reduced external hiring costs and empowering the next generation of leaders means there could be an assumption that everyone already has a program in place.
+And yet this isn’t always the case.

-The idea of having an internal mobility program is simple but does take a concerted effort to execute with a purposeful strategy.
-Below we cover some important aspects to consider when building your own IM strategy to maximize results:
+The idea of having a talent mobility program is simple but does take a concerted effort to execute with a purposeful strategy.
+Below we cover some important aspects to consider when building your own internal talent mobility strategy.

 Promoting a Culture of Commitment

 Cultures within organizations can be notoriously challenging to change.
-If there are legacy preconceptions about the value of IM, then these can act as a barrier to it being successfully adopted.
-Judgements can stem from the idea that IM is inconsistent and ill-managed or just that employees don’t fully understand what it is.
+If there are legacy preconceptions about the value of talent mobility, then these can act as a significant barrier to the initiative being successfully adopted.
+Judgments can stem from the idea that career mobility programs are inconsistent and ill-managed, or just that employees don’t fully understand what it is.

 This can mean that managers have a short-term view of their team and hoard talent to ensure they stay competitive and maintain their own reputation within the organization.
-This can lead to pockets of the business believing in it and championing change with others not following suit.
+This can lead to pockets of the business believing in the program and championing change with others not following suit.

-To combat this, strong leadership, comprehensive communication about the programs benefits and a crawl, walk, run approach can start to build a case for IM and steer the ship in the right direction.
+To combat this, strong leadership, comprehensive communication about the program’s benefits and a crawl, walk, run approach can help build a case for talent mobility and steer the ship in the right direction.

 This can also be backed up with a shift in performance management for managers away from solely looking at performance metrics to including their aptitude to cultivate talent.
-On top of this ensuring that employee bonuses are tied into company results and encouraging peer-to-peer recognition for successful internal mobility through employee engagement platforms such as Avature DNA, can create extra incentives for those late adopters.
+On top of this ensuring that employee bonuses are tied to company results and encouraging peer-to-peer recognition for successful talent mobility through employee engagement platforms such as Avature DNA, can create extra incentives for late adopters.

-Often, if the IM platform is not driven through HR it is difficult to create consistency that can subsequently affect its credibility.
+Often, if a career mobility program is not driven through HR it is difficult to create the consistency needed to develop employee buy-in.

-Formalizing it and appointing dedicated staff to manage the initiative will help ensure its success.
+Formalizing the program and appointing a dedicated staff to manage the initiative will help ensure its success.
 If the program is just one of many projects sitting on the side of someone’s desk, then you can guarantee its effectiveness will reflect this.

-This goes hand in hand with investing in the right technology to help create a solid foundation from which to formalize your strategy.
-The easier your IM platform is to navigate the easier it will be to create a clear structure behind your strategy.
-Technology will also allow you to build and showcase the success of IM within business units, which will help to create followership.
+This goes hand in hand with investing in the right talent mobility solution to help create a solid foundation from which to formalize your strategy.
+The easier it is to navigate your internal mobility tools, the easier it will be to create a clear structure behind your strategy.
+Technology will also allow you to build and showcase the success of talent mobility within business units, which will help to create followership.